 These cases focus on patients’ holistic approach through several aspects of nursing practice since a particular case often will touch on several fields in cardiovascular care and illustrate a number of issues or guidelines.

 Students, nurses and allied professionals or anyone wanting to refresh their clinical competence can test their knowledge through these cases.

 Learn more about and become a member of the Council on Cardiovascular Nursing and Allied Professions (CCNAP).

 The nursing process (assessment, nursing diagnosis, planning, intervention, evaluation) should be taken into account when submitting a case to this nursing-specific gallery.

 Full, published cases may be submitted to the European Journal of Cardiovascular Nursing for possible publication (subject to the EJCN review procedure).
 Find out more in the Author's User Guide below.

-Submit a new clinical case
+Submit a new case Author's User Guide

 Access your author dashboard